Why is it important to ensure the doors are sealing correctly?

 Is the refrigerator level?

 It is important to ensure the refrigerator is level before aligning the doors.
 A properly leveled refrigerator will help with the overall proper operation of the refrigerator.
-Please refer to your Use and Care Guide or Installation Instructions for specific leveling information for your refrigerator.
+Please refer to your Owner's Manual or Installation Instructions for specific leveling information for your refrigerator.

 Tips for leveling the refrigerator: